 New Year Festivities at Different Regions of India

-India is a diverse land with a variety of people living and the ways in which they celebrate New Year.
-These days are celebrated in different parts of India with names as Ugadi, Gudi Padwa, Vishu, Puthandu, etc reflecting the rich culture of India.
+India is a diverse land with a variety of people living there and ways in which they celebrate New Year.
+These days are celebrated in different parts of India with names like Ugadi, Gudi Padwa, Vishu, Puthandu, etc., reflecting the rich culture of India.
 Some states follow the Solar Calendar and some follow the Lunar Calendar.
 To know more, Here is the list of several New Year Days celebrated across the various Indian States.

 Ugadi – Telugu New Year

-The festival is celebrated in the state of Karnataka and Andhra Pradesh, in the month of March-April (Chaitra month.
-Symbolizing the beginning of an age, the date of the festival follows the Hindu calendar system.
+The festival is celebrated in the states of Karnataka and Andhra Pradesh in the month of March-April (Chaitra month).
+Symbolising the beginning of an age, the date of the festival follows the Hindu calendar system.
 The date brings in the festivities where people buy new clothes and have good food.

 Gudi Padwa – Marathi New Year